yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

 Teaching Experience & Leadership
 ======
 * **Students’ Union of Beihang University**
-Head of Science Technology Department, _September 2016 -- Present_
+Head of Science Technology Department, _September 2016 -- October 2018_
     * In charge of the organization and training of scientific and technological events

 * **School of Instrumentation Science & Opto-electronics Engineering**
-Freshmen’s Mentor, _September 2016 -- Present_
+Freshmen’s Mentor, _September 2016 -- October 2018_
     * Gave a series of lectures to teach students how to build a robot
     * Held a relevant smart robot competition for students